U.S. flag

 What is the National Survey of Children’s Health – Longitudinal Cohort (NSCH-LC)?

 The NSCH-LC is a national survey that focuses on the physical and emotional health of children and young adults ages 3 to 24 in the United States.
-The NSCH-LC collects information related to the health and well-being of children and young adults, including access to and use of health care, family interactions, mental health, school and after-school experiences, and family economic circumstances.
+The NSCH-LC followed up with households that were interviewed for the 2018 or 2019 National Survey of Children's Health.
+The NSCH-LC collected information from parents and caregivers related to the health and well-being of the same children and young adults in 2023 and 2024, including access to and use of health care, family interactions, mental health, school and after-school experiences, and family economic circumstances.

 Why is the National Survey of Children’s Health – Longitudinal Cohort important?

-The NSCH-LC is designed to measure the impacts of the COVID-19 pandemic on children, young adults, and their families.
+The NSCH-LC tracks the same children and their families over time to understand how the COVID-19 pandemic has impacted children, young adults, and their families.
 The results of the NSCH-LC will help inform the development of federal policies and programs aimed at improving the health and well-being of children and young adults.
 For more information about this survey or about health and well-being of children and young adults, click here.

 What kinds of questions does the survey ask?